svanill/svanill/README.md

 F.A.Q.
 ======

-# How is contrent encrypted?
+# How is content encrypted?

 Content is encrypted using AES-GCM.
 The size of the iv (a nonce) is 96 bit.
 The iv is a random sequence created through [window.crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/RandomSource/getRandomValues) (its PRNG is suitable for cryptographic usages).
 The key is derived with PBKDF2, using SHA-256 as hash, 60.000 iterations (default, editable).
 The salt is up to the user (is suggested to be at least 8 characters long).